ubc/mediawiki-extensions-caliper/README.md

 ### Event emission failure

 If `CaliperUseJobQueue` is enabled, then the MediaWiki job queue will handle retries.
-If `wgCaliperUseJobQueue` is disabled, failed events are logged (full JSON) and no errors are thrown.
+If `CaliperUseJobQueue` is disabled, failed events are logged (full JSON) and no errors are thrown.